SirYancy/computer-apps-primer/ch4-spreadsheets/tutorial1-1.md

   * FINISH
   * WIDGET
   * PRICE
-  * QUANTITY
+  * QUANTITY <br> ![12][12]
 1. Under the headings, enter the data as shown in the table above in the cell range **A11:F15**.
 Some of the data won't appear to fit in the cells and will not be visible when you are finished.
-We will fix this next. <br> ![11][11]
+We will fix this next. <br> ![13][13]
+1. Now, resize the columns so that all of the data fits well.
+A quick way to do this is, instead of **dragging** the border between headers, simply **double-click** on the border between headers and Excel will autmoatically resize the column to the width of the longest content in that column. <br> ![14][14]
+1. Finally, let's set some number formats.
+Select cells **E11:E15**.
+In the **Number** group, in the big dropdown, select the **Currency** style.

+![15][15]

+And there we have it.
+Compare yours to the above and if it looks reasonably similar, move on to the next part of the tutorial.

 <!-- Images -->
 [5]: images/tutorial1/5.png